HathorNetwork/rfcs/text/0027-exchange-integration.md

 The recommended process to generate new addresses is:

   a) Request a new address from the wallet using the query param `mark_as_used=True`.
   b) Confirm that this address has never been assigned to a user.
 The exchange's database is usually queried for this.
   c) Assign the address to a user.

+4. Check for new deposits

+  a) Use external notifications plugins

+The headless wallet has support for notification plugins that can notify when a new transaction arrives in the wallet (among other types of notifications).
+To read about all different plugin types and the different messages that may arrive, you can read our [docs](https://docs.hathor.network/explanations/features/external-notifications).

-4. Polling to check new transactions on the deposit wallet
+  b) Polling for new transactions

-The transaction history has transactions that were sent to this wallet and from this wallet, thus to guarantee that a new transaction is a new deposit it's important to see the address in the outputs and check if it's from one of the users.
+The wallet has a history API that has transactions that were sent to this wallet and from this wallet, thus to guarantee that a new transaction is a new deposit it's important to see the address in the outputs and check if it's from one of the users.

 This API used with the `limit` query parameter returns the last N transactions from this wallet, ordered by decreasing timestamp.